 A product that qualifies as 25% circular (weighted average of its circular inflow and circular outflow) and generates USD \$1 million in sales would contribute USD \$250,000 towards the company's total CTI revenue.

-Company A - CTI revenue

-Companies should input their CTI revenue into a table like the one below, allowing them to observe how their revenues fall across circular performance tiers (e.g., deciles).
+Companies should input their CTI revenue into a table like Table 4, allowing them to observe how their revenues fall across circular performance tiers (e.g., deciles).
 The more bottom-heavy a company's revenues are in this table, the less the portfolio depends on a linear economic model.
 Note that the 0% and 1-10% performance tiers are (largely) linear and do not add much to the CTI revenue amount.
 The ambition should be for companies to move their product portfolios down the table over time.